rdutta1999/rdutta1999/README.md

 ### Hi there 👋, I am Rajdeep.

 ##
-I am a Computer Science graduate, currently working as a Data Scientist at [Inspektlabs](https://inspektlabs.com/).
+I am a Computer Science graduate, currently pursuing a Master's degree at York University.
+Before this, I was a Senior Data Scientist at [Inspektlabs](https://inspektlabs.com/).

 My main work revolves around the usage of deep learning (particularly ConvNets) to solve computer vision problems.